In 2023, Oregon created a new type of legal licensure to help meet the civil legal needs of Oregonians.

-Licensed paralegals will have specific requirements for education and experience, and will be subject to many of the same rules and regulatory requirements that currently apply to lawyers.
+Licensed paralegals must meet specific requirements for education and experience, and will be subject to many of the same rules and regulatory requirements that currently apply to lawyers.
 The intent is to provide access to legal help for those who currently cannot afford a lawyer or who otherwise might go to court with no legal assistance.
 We look forward to welcoming these new providers into the bar and the legal profession.